Beyond optical chirality density: tensor-based description of electromagnetic chirality: Operators of bilinear forms

 From this representation it becomes clear that the matrices $A^{(m)}$ select the diagonal symmetric combinations of tensor components, while the matrices $B^{(m)}$ select the off-diagonal symmetric ones.
-Therefore these operators naturally generate all symmetric bilinear forms constructed from a second-rank tensor.
+Therefore these matrices generate all symmetric bilinear forms constructed from a second-rank tensor.